-The University offers a bachelor of arts (B.A.) and a bachelor of science (B.S.) in music liberal arts.
+The University offers a bachelor of arts (BA) in music liberal arts.

 The Music Liberal Arts Program combines the best of the University's Foundational Studies Program with formal musical preparation.
 This degree is perfect for students who want to pursue a minor in a non-music field, such as business administration, English, history, chemistry, legal studies, psychology, communication, and others.